Steps to progress your article from revisions to acceptance

 - Accepted pending minor revisions

-We discuss the first two of these in another article, What are the next steps if my article is rejected?
 A publication accepting an article in its current form with no revisions is very rare.
-So, an acceptance of your paper will generally indicate that you need to make either minor or major revisions.
+So, a review of your paper will generally indicate that you need to make either minor or major revisions.
 Minor revisions can include many items within the paper that need to be revised, but typically not a major shift or addition to the paper.
 Major revisions are more substantive and will typically require rethinking some areas of the paper based on the reviewer's comments.

-You should start by carefully reading the editor’s comments, the suggested revisions, and the reviewers' comments.
+Start by carefully reading the editor’s comments, the suggested revisions and the reviewers' comments.
 Make a comprehensive list of all the editor’s and reviewers' comments and suggestions.
 This list will guide your revision of the paper.